citta-lab/node/README.md

 # Node

 ## History & Why
+- Node is not a framework but `runtime` environment to execute javascript code.
 - Started as high throughput, low latency socket server for network communications.
 Which started making use of "asynchronous event looping for IO bound communications".
 - Threads can be very highly efficient for CPU bound process but threads were not as efficient as CPU when it comes to IO bound process.
-- node is NOT for CPU bound tasks
+- node is NOT for CPU bound tasks ( ex:  video encoding, image manipulation etc )
 - Best suitable as middle-wear proxy between front end and backend systems.
 - In streams, data are read and written in chunks of size 64Kb, Also it is important to remember `.pipe()` method is only available in readable stream.
 - Asynchronous promise handling is great but this process will run until it's finished, there is no cancellation if something bad happens.
 So we can use `caf` package along with generator to stop the process.